siderolabs/omni-infra-provider-kubevirt/README.md

         - ExpandDisks
 ```

 By default VMs will use the bridge network binding mode.
-In IPv6 environments you might want to use [passt](https://kubevirt.io/user-guide/network/net_binding_plugins/passt/) instead by specifying `--kubevirt-network-binding=passt`.
+In IPv6 environments you might want to use [passt](https://kubevirt.io/user-guide/network/net_binding_plugins/passt/) instead.
+Make sure to set the provider configuration in your MachineClass accordingly.

 ### Using Docker